equinix/terraform-provider-equinix/docs/data-sources/organization.md

 ---
-page_title: "Packet: packet_organization"
+page_title: "Equinix Metal: packet_organization"
 subcategory: ""
 description: |-
-  Provides a Packet Organization datasource.
+  Provides an Equinix Metal Organization datasource.
 This can be used to read existing Organizations.
 ---

 # packet_organization

-Provides a Packet organization datasource.
+Provides an Equinix Metal organization datasource.

 ## Example Usage